ORIC Pharmaceuticals (ORIC)

 AI Analysis | Feedback

-Dr. Chacko has served as CEO of ORIC Pharmaceuticals since April 2018.
-Prior to ORIC, he was CFO of Ignyta, a Nasdaq-listed precision oncology company that was acquired by Roche in February 2018.
-At Ignyta, he had a broad operational role and helped raise over $500 million in capital, contributing to the company's growth to a $1.7 billion enterprise value at the time of acquisition.
-Before Ignyta, Dr. Chacko was an investor at TPG Capital, a global private equity firm, where he helped lead teams that completed acquisitions with an aggregate value of over $10 billion.
-He has also served on the board of directors of Bonti (acquired by Allergan) and EnvisionRx (acquired by Rite Aid).
-Dr. Chacko received his MD from UCLA and his MBA from Harvard Business School.
+Dr. Chacko has served as CEO of ORIC since April 2018.
+During his tenure, ORIC has raised over $900 million in private and public financing, including its IPO in April 2020, and has advanced four programs into clinical trials.
+Prior to ORIC, Dr. Chacko was CFO of Ignyta, a Nasdaq-listed precision oncology company acquired by Roche in February 2018 for $1.9 billion.
+At Ignyta, he helped raise over $500 million in capital and grew the company from fewer than 20 employees and a $50 million enterprise value to 125 employees and a $1.7 billion enterprise value at the time of acquisition.
+Before Ignyta, Dr. Chacko was an investor at TPG Capital, a global private equity firm, where he helped lead teams that completed acquisitions having an aggregate value of over $10 billion.
+He previously served on the board of directors of Turning Point Therapeutics (acquired by Bristol Myers Squibb), Bonti (acquired by Allergan), EnvisionRx (acquired by Rite Aid), and RentPath.

 Dominic Piscitelli Chief Financial Officer

 Mr. Piscitelli joined ORIC in September 2019.
-Prior to ORIC, he served as CFO of AnaptysBio, a NASDAQ-listed biotechnology company, where he helped raise over $500 million in an IPO and follow-on financings.
-Before AnaptysBio, he was Vice President of Finance, Strategy and Investor Relations at Medivation and played a key role in its acquisition by Pfizer.
-He also held roles of increasing responsibility at Astellas Pharma and OSI Pharmaceuticals, playing a significant role in OSI's acquisition by Astellas.
-Mr. Piscitelli began his career with KPMG and is a certified public accountant.
+Prior to ORIC, he was CFO of AnaptysBio, a NASDAQ-listed biotechnology company, where he helped raise over $500 million in an IPO and follow-on financings.
+Before AnaptysBio, Mr. Piscitelli was Vice President of Finance, Strategy and Investor Relations at Medivation and played a key role in its acquisition by Pfizer.
+He also served in roles of increasing responsibility at Astellas Pharma and OSI Pharmaceuticals, playing a significant role in OSI's acquisition by Astellas.
+He began his career with KPMG and is a certified public accountant.

 Pratik Multani, MD Chief Medical Officer

-Dr. Multani joined ORIC in September 2018 and brings over 25 years of experience in oncology drug development and patient treatment.
-Most recently, he served as Chief Medical Officer of Ignyta, which was acquired by Roche, where he led all development and regulatory activities related to multiple clinical stage assets, including Ignyta's lead program entrectinib.
-Prior to Ignyta, Dr. Multani was Chief Medical Officer of Fate Therapeutics, and held multiple leadership positions at Kalypsys, Kanisa, and Salmedix.
-His biotech career started at Biogen Idec, where he was involved in the development of Zevalin and Rituxan for non-Hodgkin lymphoma.
+Dr. Multani joined ORIC in September 2018.
+He brings over 25 years of experience in oncology drug development.
+Most recently, he served as Chief Medical Officer of Ignyta, which was acquired by Roche, where he led development and regulatory activities for multiple clinical-stage assets, including entrectinib.
+Prior to Ignyta, he was Chief Medical Officer of Fate Therapeutics, and held leadership positions at Kalypsys, Kanisa, and Salmedix.
+His early biotech career included involvement with the development of Zevalin® and Rituxan® at Biogen Idec.

 Lori Friedman, PhD Chief Scientific Officer

-Dr. Friedman joined ORIC Pharmaceuticals as Chief Scientific Officer in July 2019.
-She brings over 20 years of experience in cancer research, including expertise in cancer target discovery and validation, signal transduction, cancer genetics, drug discovery, pharmacology, and biomarkers.
+Dr. Friedman brings over 20 years of experience in cancer research.
 During her 15-year career at Genentech, she held roles of increasing responsibility, most recently as head of translational oncology for Genentech Research and Early Development (gRED), where her team advanced more than 20 programs into clinical development.
-Prior to Genentech, Dr. Friedman held various scientific leadership roles at Exelixis.
-She earned her PhD in molecular and cell biology from UC Berkeley and completed post-doctoral work at the University of Washington and Cambridge University.
+Prior to Genentech, she held scientific leadership roles at Exelixis.

 AI Analysis | Feedback